athaliaphalosa/Bundestag-Portal/README.md

 Interactive API documentation is available at: http://localhost:7070/swagger .
 Use this interface to explore all available routes, test queries, and see response structures.
 - Note: But there is error in speeches (Rede) and sessions (Sitzung), because `java.time.LocalTime` not supported by default: add Module \"com.fasterxml.jackson.datatype:jackson-datatype-jsr310\"

+## Fronted/Styling (CSS)
+The application uses custom CSS to provide a modern and responsive user interface.
+It is not based on any external UI framework (like Bootstrap or Tailwind), but it implements many UI/UX best practices:
+Key Features of the CSS

 ## Roadmap
 Additional features may be added in the future.